Exponential decay of random correlations for random Anosov systems mixing on fibers: Preliminary Lemmas and Propositions

 \subsection{Two distortion lemmas}

-In this subsection, we prove two distortion lemmas.
-Lemma \ref{detDfE-detDfE} is used for proving the absolutely continuity of stable and unstable foliations on each fiber.
-Lemma \ref{Lip jac Es} is used for the construction of the fiber convex cone of observables in Section \ref{section 4}.
+In this subsection, we state two distortion lemmas.
+The following Lemma is clear, and it is used for proving the absolutely continuity of stable and unstable foliations on each fiber.